Coderad32/Coderad32/README.md

 For more information can be found online | thanks for taking the time to check out my profile.

 I hope we can work together on a project.

-### Information Technology

-Builder of Practical & Futuristic Ideas

-I’m a self‑taught developer based in the mountains of Colorado, where I work remotely and build software that blends creativity, practicality, and curiosity.

-Exploring new tools, designing clean interfaces, and developing systems that solve real problems — from blockchain experiments to polished resume websites.
-Self‑driven learner who enjoys the independence of remote work and the quiet of the mountains.

-To build things — whether it’s a polished website, a futuristic concept, or a clever automation script.
-Every project is a chance to learn something new.

 ---